chaldea-center/chaldea-docs/docs/faq.md

 ## Cannot find ** Servant/CE
 Please check your favorite button and filter setting, maybe you just hide them.
 Reset those filters and check again.

+If you are still using v1.x, please upgrade to v2.x.
+For Android, you must uninstall and re-install v2.x, remember to backup data.

 ## Wrong Text/Data